tianyudwang/irl_rrt/README.md

-# Inverse reinforcement learning using sampling based planning
+# Inverse Reinforcement Learning using Sampling-based Planning

 ## Environments
 We consider a simple continuous space environment: Pendulum-v0